 You'll identify techniques to increase the number of visitors to a website and make it appear at the top of a search engine results page.
 You could be writing original content, making technical recommendations and monitoring performance through analytics.

 No specific degree is required, but a related subject such as IT, business and technology or marketing may be useful.
 You'll need a lot of different skills, one of which is an inquisitive mind, which drives you to understand Google's algorithms and predict what changes might be coming.

 You'll create, maintain, audit and improve systems to meet particular needs, often as advised by a systems analyst or architect, testing both hard and software systems to diagnose and resolve system faults.

 Depending on the system you're working on you could also be called a systems/software/database/web programmer, engineer or developer.

-Aside from technical competency, as an IT engineer you'll also need to demonstrate a meticulous approach to work, commercial awareness and an ability to learn new skills and technologies quickly.
+Aside from technical competency, as a software engineer you'll also need to demonstrate a meticulous approach to work, commercial awareness and an ability to learn new skills and technologies quickly.

 Read more about the responsibilities of a software engineer.